 - Investment funds available for selection have to be EU UCITS (Undertakings for Collective Investments in Transferable Securities) funds;

-- The insurance bond issuer must have a fiscal representative in Spain responsible for collection and payment of taxes due.
+- The insurance bond issuer must have a fiscal representative in Spain responsible for collecting and paying taxes due.

-Any investment which does not fit the criteria above will attract ‘savings income tax’ in Spain.
+Any investment which does not fit the criteria above will attract a ‘savings income tax’ in Spain.

 You should note that Spain taxes people on a worldwide basis; it makes no difference where they hold their assets.
-For example, a Spanish tax resident who has UK investments such as property, ISAs, shares or foreign non-compliant insurance bonds, will have to pay tax on his holdings each year.
-Individuals should declare such investments on their ‘modelo 720’.
-The rate of tax ranges from 19-23% depending on which region the individual lives.
+So, for example, a Spanish tax resident with UK investments such as property, ISAs, shares or foreign non-compliant insurance bonds, will have to pay tax on his holdings each year.
+Capital Gains and Investment Income tax rates range from 19-28% depending on which region the individual lives.

 Differences in taxation